-Having a mentor, community, sound board, learning source is great but the main reason you should join an option newsletter is for the PROFITS.
+Having a mentor, community, sound board, learning source is excellent but the main reason you should join an options newsletter is for the PROFITS.

-Hopefully, the newsletter you have joined has a reputation for making money and you’ve joined to grow your own portfolio.
+Hopefully, the newsletter you have joined has a reputation for making money, and you’ve entered to grow your portfolio.
 Otherwise, what are we even doing this for?

-There are a lot of different option strategies out there.
-Each one has its own benefits.
+There are a lot of different options strategies out there.
+Each one has its benefits.
 You should understand the strategy you are participating in and be comfortable with the level of risk and reward offered.

 What To Watch Out For In An Option Newsletter

-Anyone with the ability to create a website has the ability to pass themselves off as a guru.
+Anyone with the ability to create a website can pass themselves off as a guru.
 The market is flooded with newsletter services offering you the ability to get rich, and get rich quick!